 In a future write-up, I’ll share some of my favorite poker tournament memories over the years.

 Footnote 1 — Many years ago, I visited the Library of Congress in Washington, D.C. which has a record of just about everything published inside the United States dating back to the early 1880s.
-This might be the only archives which contains every poker-related publication in existence.
-I spent an entire week rummaging through every back issue of Gambling Times, and was astonished at the quality of writing, reporting, and photography.
-If you come across any of these long lost issue, keep them.
+This might be the only archives that contains every poker-related publication in existence.
+I spent an entire week rummaging through every back issue of Gambling Times and was astonished at the quality of writing, reporting, and photography.
+If you come across any of this long-lost issues, keep them.
 They’re treasures.

 Footnote 2 — I joined Card Player as a regular columnist starting in 1993.

-Footnote 3 — Here’s a great example of tournament reporting, by Tom Sims (which includes Ken Adams official write-up).
+Footnote 3 — Here’s a great example of tournament reporting, by Tom Sims (which includes Ken Adams’s official write-up).
 This is the official summary of the 1997 WSOP Main Event Championship, won by Stu Ungar.
-1997 WSOP MAIN EVENT (CONJELCO)